 You should also ensure that recommendation engines don’t just use demographic data to suggest products, They should go the extra mile to ensure all suggestions fit in with shoppers’ specific aesthetic and visual tastes.

-Combine these features with cookie retargeting so your website navigation will update and present relevant products to your shoppers based on their previous browsing history.
+Combine these features with cookie retargeting so your eCommerce website navigation will update and present relevant products to your shoppers based on their previous browsing history.
 This way, you can jumpstart the shopping journey in an engaging way, speed it up, and earn more sales.

 eCommerce navigation plays a key role in a website’s usability, product discovery, and overall online brand user experience.
 With these website navigation upgrades, shoppers can filter through your online catalog with ease, providing a shopping experience that delights customers and encourages them to come back for more.